EIvimeyCook/metaDRMetRap/README.md

 Data and Code: https://zenodo.org/records/15673918

 Edward R. Ivimey-Cook*@, Zahida Sultanova*@, and Alexei A. Maklakov
-* these authors contributed equally
+*these authors contributed equally
-@ corresponding authors: e.ivimeycook@gmail.com and zahida.sultanova@uea.ac.uk
+@corresponding authors: e.ivimeycook@gmail.com and zahida.sultanova@uea.ac.uk

 Data: analysis_data.csv
 Code: create Code folder and run script "Analysis_Script.R".
 All other scripts are sourced within this one.